"Acts of god" are frequently referred to in insurance policies, but what are they, and what do they mean for you?

 What does it mean for your insurance?

-It can be worrying to think that insures have a way out of their contract if your home is damaged by a natural disaster, but this is not generally how the clause is used.
+It can be worrying to think that insures have a way out of their contract if your home is damaged by a natural disaster.
+But this isn’t generally how the clause is used.

 Whenever you take out an insurance policy, insurers ask a lot of questions to try and determine the level of risk your home faces from certain events.